 - In pitchers with GOOD Timing, at Foot Plant their pitching arm will be UP.

-- In pitchers with BAD Timing -- whose arms are LATE -- at Foot Plant their pitching arm will be FLAT (or nearly so).
+- In pitchers with BAD Timing -- whose arms are LATE -- at Foot Plant their pitching arm will be FLAT.

-Modern pitchers throw harder, but get hurt more often, than pitchers from earlier eras because their Timing is generally worse; their arms are flatter at foot plant.
+Modern pitchers throw harder at younger ages, but get hurt more often, because their Timing is generally worse; their arms are flatter at Foot Plant than pitchers of the past.

 While some differences in baseball pitchers' Timing arise naturally, these differences are increasingly the result of the use of any number of tricks and shortcuts that pitching coaches are employing -- often in an effort to deliver quick and easy increases in pitchers' velocity -- that work by creating Timing problems.